Mark McHugh

-Mark McHugh (born 22 August 1990) is an Irish Gaelic footballer and coach who plays for Cill Chartha and, formerly, the Donegal county team.
+Mark McHugh (born 22 August 1990) is an Irish Gaelic footballer and coach who plays for Cill Chartha and, formerly, for the Donegal county team.
 He is the brother of Ryan and the son of Martin.

-He won one All-Ireland Senior Football Championship (2012) and three Ulster Senior Football Championships (2011, 2012 and 2018) with his county.
+He won one All-Ireland Senior Football Championship title (2012) and three Ulster Senior Football Championship titles (2011, 2012 and 2018) with his county.